-It's been a big year, with Covid still a factor for most of us for most of the year.
-I believe that we've learned to live with it, adapting our working habits, our banking habits, and our social habits so that we can continue to be a functioning community.
+It's been a big year, with life returning to normal after 2-3 years Covid.
+We know that it's still around, but I believe that we've learned to live with it, adapting our working habits, our banking habits, and our social habits so that we can continue to be a functioning community.